Teradata/StackiUp/README.md

 ### TODO

 * Release the next version of Stacki so people can spin up their own Vagrant boxes using Packer!
-In the meantime, you can still use our lovingly crafted Vagrant box, by downloading it from this link: `<<STACKIOS VAGRANT BOX>>`
+In the meantime, you can still use our lovingly crafted Vagrant box by pointing vagrant at our catalog file: [stackibox.json](http://stacki.s3.amazonaws.com/public/vm/vagrant/stackibox.json)

 ### FAQ